Updated: Mar 28

 One of the book's lessons is that Jesse made money when he followed his own advice and lost it when he followed others.

-Jesse is considered as a great trader of all time.
+Jesse is considered a great trader of all time.
 There are many debates over his death and fortune at the time of death.
 Besides, his trading style (going bankrupt a few times) may not get the nod from investment giants like Warren Buffet, Charles Munger, and John C. Bogle.
 However, this book is a must-read book for all the traders because of the many remarkable lessons.
 It's also a fascinating guide to the psychological aspects of trading.
 I have copied some of the lessons here:

 10 Quotes from Reminiscences of a Stock Operator